 I was able to sit down with Amelia on Zoom for the second time to talk about her new film.

 Imagine being so afraid to sleep that you can’t even stay in your own home.
-This is Sarah at the start of Come True.
-A senior in high school, she wakes up in a sleeping bag on a playground in the films first scene.
+This is Sarah at the start of Come True; she wakes up in a sleeping bag on a playground in the films first scene.

 Sarah is terrified, and rightly so.
 Her dreams are long, slow, camera movements through caves and hallways, past mountains and surreal sculptures, and they all inevitably lead to a dark figure with glowing white eyes.

-Frustrated and terrified, she eventually joins a sleep study to try to figure out what is going on, and this is where things take a slight twist, we soon find out that the scientists conducting the study are not only studying dreams, they have the technology to see them.
+Frustrated and terrified, she eventually joins a sleep study to figure out what is going on.
+However, this is where things take a slight twist; we soon find out that the scientists conducting the study are not only studying dreams; they have the technology to see them.

 Continue reading “Blood in the Snow Review: ‘Come True’ doesn’t stick the landing, but it’s a leap worth taking”

 We all know that artificial intelligence is going to be a large part of our future.
 What we don’t know is how AI is going to treat us, its creators.
 Will it be benevolent, or will it turn on us?
 There’s a compelling case to be made for the latter, given how we treat our world and our tech.

 Parallel Minds takes place in the near future, where a pair of scientists have created a revolutionary, AI-powered contact lens that allows people to re-live their memories.
 Things seem promising right up until the lead scientist is killed under mysterious circumstances.
 This is when the gruff detective with a checkered past arrives to solve the case and takes on the junior scientist as his partner for the case.

 Continue reading “Blood in the Snow Review: ‘Parallel Minds’ looks at our near future through an indigenous lens”